dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 Much of the energy is released in charged particles, which can then be converted by electric and/or magnetic fields directly into electricity.

 The problem is that it is hardly as simple as the cartoon picture.
 Real particles scatter energy.
 Real plasmas radiate photons.
 Real collectors live in harsh environments.
-While direct conversion could increase the conversion efficiency to electricity, real physics and engineering constraints greatly reduce the benefits from what is sold.
+While direct conversion could increase the conversion efficiency to electricity, the realities of physics and engineering constraints greatly reduce the benefits from what is purported.

 ## The simulation sublime

 The plots are beautiful.
 The fields look clean.
 The particles stay confined.
 Net energy is one experiment away.

-Fusion is a complex, integrated field.
-All too often, simplistic models are used to demonstrate that a clever new concept is the next ideal confinement device.
+All too often, simplistic models are used to demonstrate that a clever new fusion concept is the next ideal confinement device.
 In the compromises to build a solvable model, important physics is thrown out.
 The device never performs nearly as well as the initial models indicated.

 [All models are wrong.
 Some are useful.](https://en.wikipedia.org/wiki/All_models_are_wrong) The least useful model is the one that works because it excludes the physics that would kill the concept.